juicedata/juicefs/docs/en/guide/gateway.md

     To configure bucket notifications, you need to use the Amazon Resource Name (ARN) information outputted by the gateway in the previous steps.
 See more information about [ARNs](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html).

     You can use the `mc` tool to add these configuration details.
-Assuming the gateway service alias is myminio, you can execute the following script:
+Assuming the gateway service alias is myjfs, you can execute the following script:

     ```Shell
-    mc mb myminio/images
-    mc event add myminio/images arn:minio:sqs::1:redis --suffix .jpg
+    mc event add myjfs/images arn:minio:sqs::1:redis --suffix .jpg
-    mc event list myminio/images
+    mc event list myjfs/images
     arn:minio:sqs::1:redis   s3:ObjectCreated:*,s3:ObjectRemoved:*,s3:ObjectAccessed:*   Filter: suffix=".jpg"
     ```